 After jewellery, the most common use for gold is in coinage.
 Due to its rarity gold has long been used as a form of currency and people were using gold coins as far back as 6000 years ago.
 At one stage many of the world’s currencies were fixed to a gold standard which was set at the price per ounce.
-Whilst we don’t use gold to make money anymore, it is still used in to make bullion coins (e.g. Gold Sovereigns and Gold Britannias), and it is estimated that around 10% of the world’s gold is used in coinage or in the financial stores of government.
+Whilst we don’t use gold to make money anymore, it is still used to make bullion coins (e.g. Gold Sovereigns and Gold Britannias), and it is estimated that around 10% of the world’s gold is used in coinage or in financial stores of government.

 Gold has been a popular commodity for centuries and is viewed by investors as a safe haven and an excellent store of wealth.
 Due to the fact that it is a tangible commodity with a long history of market performance, gold is often purchased by investors seeking to protect themselves against the risks of inflation and downturns in the economy.
 The most common form of gold investment is usually gold bullion bars or coins.
 You can also purchase gold exchange funds on the stock exchange.

-In some countries, like India for example, gold is considered very precious and can be used as a collateral against loans.
+In some countries, like India for example, gold is considered very precious and can be used as collateral against loans.
 As we move towards a more digitised financial system, tangible assets such as gold or silver are likely to become more important and using gold as collateral could become more commonplace.